VirgilSecurity/virgil-crypto-c/docs/c_module.md

 uid:
     Unique component identifier represents name that uniquely identifies component within models hierarchy.
 The uid attribute is optional.

-visibility:
-    Defines symbol binary visibility.
-This attribute must not be inherited.
-    The visibility attribute is optional.
-Its default value is "public".
-It can take one of the following values:

-Value: Meaning:
-public: Symbols of the types and methods are visible in a binary file.
-private: Symbols of the types and methods are hidden in a binary file.

 scope:
     Defines component visibility within scope.
 This attribute can be